manjumaikan/docker_java_servlet/README.md

 # java_servlet on Docker

-Java servlet on an Alpine Linux docker image
+Java servlet on an Alpine Linux image

 prerequisite: